Level 3, BTEC Extended Diploma

 Specific Entry Requirements

-Grade B/5/6 or above in GCSE Maths and C/4 or above in English Language.
-Students who have achieved a Grade C/4 in Maths may be considered, this will be discuessed with you at your interview.
+Grade C/5 or above in GCSE Maths and C/4 or above in English Language.

 Equipment Costs – All students on this program will need Personal Protective Equipment (PPE).
 Although we can provide PPE for students to borrow we also offer the opportunity to purchase your own overalls and steel toe capped boots at reasonable prices.